| < Previous |

 - As in the

-expression, evaluating the Boolean expression again.
+ifstatement, thewhilestatement contains a Boolean expression that determines whether the block following thewhileexpression is executed.
+The difference is that in the case of awhileloop, after performing the steps in the block, execution returns back to the line with thewhileexpression, evaluating the Boolean expression again.
 This looping continues as long as the expression is true.
 When the expression is false, the block is skipped, and program execution continues with the statement following the loop's block. - Note that as with

-expression; it is the first part of a statement, completed by the block following it. - As indicated by the comment, this program will print the numbers from
+if, there is no semicolon following thewhileexpression; it is the first part of a statement, completed by the block following it. - As indicated by the comment, this program will print the numbers from

 one to nine, inclusive.
 Let's trace through to see what will happen